EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 A quorum disk size should be larger than 512MB.
 - https://docs.microsoft.com/en-us/windows-server/failover-clustering/manage-cluster-quorum

-You can colocate it with ECX witness server and configure it as iSCSI target.
+You can co-locate it with ECX witness server and configure it as iSCSI target.

 1. Open **Disk Management** on either host server
 1. Configure the disk as NTFS